Junction grammar: Early NLP application

-Junction Phonology
+Junction phonology

 JG adherents soon observed that the structural particulars of adjunction, conjunction, and subjunction are relevant beyond conventional linguistic structuring.
 More specifically, they lend themselves to such diverse structural scenarios as spousal interaction, departmental interaction in institutions, and a host of other real-world phenomena.
 In response to this observation, Lytle developed a method of phonological representation based on phonemic operands and junction operators.
-This method of representation was subsequently utilized as the basis for synthesizing speech contours which reflected the structure of the source text.Melby, Alan K. (1976) Pitch Contour Generation in Speech Synthesis: A Junction Grammar Approach.
-Ph.D.
-Dissertation, published as AJCL microfiche #60, Spring 1977.
+This method of representation was subsequently utilized as the basis for synthesizing speech contours which reflected the structure of the source text.

 Pedagogy

 JG proved to be classroom friendly, not only because its base structures were more intuitive, comprehensive, and explicit than traditional forms of diagramming, but also because their connection to overt forms of language were straightforward.
 Students quickly picked up on the challenge presented by the structural predictions of the PCCS and undertook to assist in verifying them.
-Among the memorable sentence types brought forward in class to challenge instructors and the Chart were:
+Among the memorable sentence types brought forward in class to challenge instructors and the chart were: